JeremyAnderson8/CPSC390/README.md

 - scikit-learn
 - Jupyter Notebook
 <li>Step 2: Read and try to understand the code, and then run it, check the performance.
-<li>Step 3: Try to use some strategies to improve the prediction performance (e.g., adjust batch size, add more layers, data normalization, data augmentation using ImageDataGenerator, etc)
+<li>Step 3: Try to use some strategies to improve the prediction performance (e.g., adjust batch size, add more layers, data normalization, data augmentation using ImageDataGenerator, early stopping, etc)
 <li>Step 4: Run your modified code, get the performance metrics.
 <li>Step 5 (optional): visualize class activation maps using Grad-CAM algorithm.